BroderickMitchell/WorkRight-HRIS/README.md

      ```

      Compose provisions PostgreSQL with row-level security, Redis for BullMQ, Mailhog, the NestJS API, and the Next.js frontend.
-    It reads environment variables from `apps/api/.env` and `apps/web/.env`; the postinstall script creates them from the bundled `.env.example` files on first install.
+     It reads credentials for the database from `.env.docker` and application settings from `apps/api/.env` and `apps/web/.env`; the postinstall script creates them from the bundled `.env.example` files on first install.
    - **Local processes (advanced).** Run `pnpm --filter api run start:dev` and `pnpm --filter web dev` in separate terminals after starting Postgres/Redis manually.
 5. **Apply database migrations and seed demo tenants.** With the API dependencies running: